Disease Guide ·Corneal Ulcers ·2026

 Accident vs. Illness Classification

-Traumatic corneal ulcers (scratches, foreign bodies) are typically classified as accidents — shorter waiting period, often just 2-5 days.
-Ulcers from underlying conditions (dry eye, entropion) are classified as illness.
-The classification affects how quickly you're covered and which deductible applies.
+Traumatic ulcers (scratches, foreign bodies) are accidents - shorter waiting period, 2-5 days.
+Ulcers from dry eye or entropion are illness.
+Classification affects coverage speed and which deductible applies.

 Red flag · Chronic condition